Seryiza/remplater/README.md

 Requirements: Java, Clojure

-There's nothing special in the project.
 Just start REPL as usual.
 For the introduction in the codebase, you can read [existing templates](https://github.com/Seryiza/remplater/blob/master/src/remplater/templates/remarkable_calendar.clj).

 Remplater has automated tests.
 You can run them inside your editor or command `make test`.